AdityaKhatawkar/aditya_aps_portfolio.github.io/README.md

 ### 2. YouTube Copyright Infringement Detection

 With millions of videos uploaded daily, YouTube faces the challenge of identifying copyrighted content in real-time.
 This business case focuses on how data structures, pattern matching, and scalable backend systems can help detect and handle copyright violations efficiently.

+### 3. Cost-Optimized Resource Allocation in Google Cloud billing

+Google Cloud dynamically allocates resources based on cost and performance constraints.
+This problem can be modeled using **DP (Knapsack-like problems)** where the goal is to maximize resource usage within a cost or performance budget.